Skip to content

 Adding Routing

-Routing in Rimitive is reactive state.
-The router tracks the current URL and matches it against your route definitions.
-You render different views by reacting to those matches.
+The router tracks the URL and matches it against your route definitions.

 Start with just route definitions and a router: